ecraft2learn/craftbot-for-arduino/README.md

 ## Installing Nim
-Arduinobot is written in Nim, a modern high performance language that produces small and fast binaries by compiling via C. We first need to install Nim.
+Craftbot for Arduino is written in Nim, a modern high performance language that produces small and fast binaries by compiling via C. We first need to install Nim.

 ### Linux
 For **regular Linux** (not Raspbian, see below!) you can install Nim the easiest using [choosenim](https://github.com/dom96/choosenim):